 6. CONCLUSION

 The integration of biofertilizers into millet-based nutrient management represents a powerful step toward achieving sustainable, climate-resilient, and nutritionally secure agriculture.
-Millets, with their innate tolerance to drought, heat, and poor soils, are naturally suited to low-input production systems and biofertilizers complement this resilience by enhancing nutrient acquisition, biological soil fertility, and crop productivity without ecological harm.
+Millets, with their innate tolerance to drought, heat, and poor soils, are naturally suited to low-input production systems, and biofertilizers complement this resilience by enhancing nutrient acquisition, biological soil fertility, and crop productivity without ecological harm.
 The synergistic action of nitrogen-fixing, phosphate-solubilizing, and mycorrhizal inoculants not only supplements plant nutrition but also rejuvenates soil ecosystems depleted by years of chemical dependence.
-By stimulating soil enzymatic activity, enriching microbial diversity, and improving organic matter turnover, biofertilizers restore the living dynamics of soil converting it from a passive substrate into a self-sustaining biological engine.
+By stimulating soil enzymatic activity, enriching microbial diversity, and improving organic matter turnover, biofertilizers restore the living dynamics of soil, converting it from a passive substrate into a self-sustaining biological engine.
 Their integration with organic and mineral fertilizers optimizes nutrient-use efficiency, stabilizes yields, and reduces environmental losses.
 These outcomes directly contribute to food–nutrient security, as enhanced micronutrient uptake and bioactive compound synthesis in millets translate into improved human nutrition and health outcomes.
 Looking ahead, the path forward lies in research and innovation.
 Millet-specific microbial consortia need to be developed using molecular and metagenomic tools to ensure compatibility across genotypes and agro-ecologies.
 Field validation under diverse climatic zones, along with standardization of formulations, quality control, and shelf-life testing, remains critical for large-scale farmer adoption.
 Policy support through national soil health programs, climate-smart agriculture missions, and incentive schemes will be essential to mainstream biofertilizer use and ensure its inclusion in official nutrient management recommendations.
-In essence, the widespread and scientifically informed adoption of biofertilizers can transform millet farming into a model of ecological intensification producing more grain and nutrition with fewer external inputs, healthier soils, and a smaller environmental footprint.
+In essence, the widespread and scientifically informed adoption of biofertilizers can transform millet farming into a model of ecological intensification, producing more grain and nutrition with fewer external inputs, healthier soils, and a smaller environmental footprint.
 As agriculture faces the twin challenges of climate stress and nutritional insecurity, biofertilizer-based millet cultivation stands out as a sustainable pathway toward resilient livelihoods and regenerative food systems.

 REFERENCES